Advisors & Prevention Support

 Clackamas County Prevention Coalition Alliance of Clackamas Coalitions promotes prevention education, awareness, and support for youth and families.

 Mental Health and Addiction Council.
-Serve as an advisory body to the Clackamas County Board of County Commissioners and Director of Clackamas County Behavioral Health on community needs, gaps in services, barriers, and priorities related to providing mental health and addiction services.
+This council will Serve as an advisory body to the Clackamas County Board of County Commissioners and Director of Clackamas County Behavioral Health on community needs, gaps in services, barriers, and priorities related to providing mental health and addiction services.